-The cover of Ulva sp. appeared to track the flow path of discharge from the outfall (Photo 3).
-Although the cover of Ulva sp. appeared to be greater during this inspection than the previous inspection carried out on 4 April 2018, there was still a notable decrease in Ulva sp. cover, when compared with the inspections carried out during the previous monitoring period.
+The cover of Ulva sp. appeared to track the flow path of discharge from the outfall and was similar to the extent of cover recorded during the February 2019 reef inspection (<5 m, Photo 3).
 In comparison with the intertidal community further down the shore, the area surrounding the pipe supported very little biomass and was less diverse (Photo 4).
 However, this assemblage was similar to that found on previous inspections in the vicinity of the pipe, and is typical for this height on the shore.
 It was also noted that some gastropods (e.g. Diloma aethiops) found within 5 m of the marine outfall were more weakly attached to the substrate than gastropods found outside of the mixing zone.
 Attachment strength is a key determinant of gastropod survival on the rocky shore, as weakly attached individuals are more likely to be dislodged by predation and wave action, leading to higher mortality rates (O'Dwyer, Lynch & Poulin, 2014).
 However, these adverse effects were not detected outside of the 5 m mixing zone.

-Photo 3 Ulva sp. cover extending up to 10 m east of the marine outfall.
+Photo 3 Ulva sp. cover extending up to 5 m east of the marine outfall

-Further down on the shore, still within the influence of the pipe discharge, the following species were identified: molluscs H. scobina (very abundant), D. aethiops (very abundant) and Lunella smaragdus, the chitons Ischnochiton maorianus and S. pelliserpentis, limpets C. radians and C. ornata, the urchin Evechinus chloroticus, sea anemone Isactinia olivacea, barnacles C. columnar and C. brunnea, and the polychaete worms S. cariniferus, Spirobis sp. and Neosabellaria kaiparaensis.
-Red algae included Corallina officinalis, encrusting coralline algae and Gelidium sp.
-Brown algae included Hormosira banksii and Ralfsia sp., and the green algae Chaetomorpha aerea and Ulva sp. were also present.
+Further down on the shore, still within the influence of the pipe discharge, the following species were identified: molluscs Haustrum scobina, D. aethiops (very abundant), D. arida, Z. subcarinatus, C. tesselata and Lunella smaragdus, the chitons Sypharochiton pelliserpentis and Chiton glaucus, limpets C. radians, C. ornata, Onchidella nigricans, Notoacmea sp. and Siphonaria australis, sea anemone Isactinia olivacea, mussel X. pulex, barnacles C. columnar, C. brunnea and Epopella plicata, and the polychaete worm S. cariniferus.
+An unidentified shrimp, amphipods and the hermit crab Pagarus sp. were also found.
+Red algae included Corallina officinalis, encrusting coralline algae, Gelidium sp and two other unidentified red species.
+Brown algae included Ralfsia sp., Hormosira banksia and its obligate epiphyte Notheia anomala, and the green algae C. aerea and Ulva sp. were also present.
 Overall, these species are similar to what would be expected at this elevation on the shore.

-Photo 4 (A) Species (Haustrum scobina, Cellana ornata, Chamaesipho columna) characteristic of the exposed upper shore, within 5 m of the outfall; (B) Greater abundance and biodiversity in a rockpool approximately 15 m away from the outfall
+Photo 4 (A) Species characteristic of the exposed upper shore, within 5 m of the outfall; (B) Greater abundance and biodiversity in a rockpool approximately 15 m away from the outfall

 In summary, the composition of intertidal species identified during this inspection was considered normal for this type of environment.
-However, the extent of Ulva sp. cover eastwards of the outfall, up to 10 m from the structure, may indicate a fresh water influence.
+No adverse effects on local intertidal communities were observed beyond the 5 m mixing zone as a result of the outdoor pool discharge, as specified in consent 2339-4.